Publishing a book today is easy with self-publishing services that are generally offered for free online.

 In my opinion, a new author has two sensible choices when it comes to getting a book published.

-Or self-publish and enjoy the learning curve and the journey.
+The second option is to self-publish and enjoy the learning curve and the journey.

 Both are tough.
 But that’s the reality of book publishing today.
 There is no easy way.